The Tail Hedge Debate: Spitznagel Is Right, AQR Is Answering the Wrong Question

 Stock markets crash.
 The S&P 500 price index fell about 57% from October 9, 2007 to March 9, 2009, and about 34% from February 19, 2020 to March 23, 2020.12 A put option is a contract that pays you when the market falls below a certain price (the “strike”).
 If you hold stocks and also hold puts, the puts can offset some of your losses during a crash.
 The question is whether the cost of buying puts is worth the protection they provide.

 There are two sides.
-AQR Capital Management published “Chasing Your Own Tail (Risk)” (Nielsen, Villalon, and Berger, 2011).
+AQR Capital Management published “Chasing Your Own Tail (Risk)” (Berger, Nielsen, and Villalon, 2011).
 They argue that buying puts systematically costs more than it saves.
 On the other side, Mark Spitznagel at Universa Investments, where Nassim Taleb is scientific advisor, argues that a small put allocation improves long-term returns (Spitznagel, 2021).
 Universa reported a 3,612% gain in March 2020 (via an investor letter, as reported by Bloomberg).3

 We tested both claims with our open-source options backtester on 17 years of real SPY options data (2008 to 2025), covering three crashes: the 2008 financial crisis, COVID, and the 2022 bear market.